testit-tms/adapters-js/testit-adapter-playwright/README.md

 Methods can be used to specify information about autotest.

 Description of metadata methods:
-- `testit.workItemIds` - linking an autotest to a test case
+- `testit.workItemId` - linking an autotest to a test case.
+Receives a single globalId
+- `testit.workItemIds` - deprecated, use `testit.workItemId` instead
 - `testit.displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
 - `testit.externalId` - ID of the autotest within the project in the Test IT System
 - `testit.title` - title in the autotest card